AliaksandrBortnik/AliaksandrBortnik/README.md

 My name is Alex and I have been working as a software engineer for about 7 years.
 I've took absolutely different positions on various projects such as a Full-stack .NET + Angular developer, database architect, ETL developer, consultant and so on.
-However, I constantly prefer to study and upgrade my knowledge in different.
+However, I constantly prefer to study and upgrade my knowledge at different areas.
 At the moment, I decided to switch my main focus in software development to React + NodeJS.

 Evenmore, I don't hestitate to be engaged in community schools or enroll high-quality courses. https://www.codewars.com/users/AlexBortnik/badges/large